Ohio State Recognized by EPA as Top Green Power User

 Ohio State also is one of six Big Ten schools recognized by the EPA as 2015-2016 Collective Conference Champions for using green power.
 Since April 2006, EPA’s Green Power Partnership has tracked and recognized the collegiate athletic conferences with the highest combined green power use.

 In the 2015-16 challenge, the 41 collegiate conferences and 94 schools competing collectively used nearly 2.5 billion kWh of green power.
-EPA will restart the 11th season of the College & University Green Power Challenge in the fall of 2016 and conclude in the spring of 2017.
+EPA will restart the 11th season of the College & University Green Power Challenge in autumn 2016 and conclude in spring 2017.

 About EPA’s Green Power Partnership